k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: proper handling of flying/clinging u.usteed from last commit
 - Fix: poisoned/tainted weapon stacks were merging with non-poisoned/tainted
 - Add phasing status to botl
+- Fix: crowned infidel in demonic form not resistant to death magic